Romulo-Moraes/Assembly-Toolkit/README.md

 </a>

 ## Assembly-C interoperability
-Even being two different languages, Assembly and C can work together to perform tasks that require features from both technologies, each one doing the best in its field.
+Despite being two distinct languages, Assembly and C can collaborate effectively, leveraging their unique strengths to address tasks that benefit from both technologies.

 <br/>